SouthGreenPlatform/trainings/_pages/hpc/hpcSlurmPractice.md

 1. Type the command `squeue` and noticed the result
 2. Type the command `squeue -u your_login` with your_login to change with your  account and noticed the difference
 3. More details with the command: `squeue -O "username,name:40,partition,nodelist,cpus-per-task,state,timeused,timelimit"`
-4. type `salloc -p short --time=01:00 ` then `squeue` noticed  what you see and press `exit`
-5. Type the command `srun -p short --time=01:00 --pty bash -i ` then `squeue` again
+4. Type the command `srun -p short --time=01:00 --pty bash -i ` then `squeue` again
-6. Create your own working folder in the /scratch of your node:
+5. Create your own working folder in the /scratch of your node:

  {% highlight bash %}cd /scratch mkdir login with login : the name of your choice{% endhighlight %}

-7. Type the following command with the nodeX of your choice expect the one you are already connected to
+6. Type the following command with the nodeX of your choice expect the one you are already connected to

   {% highlight bash %}ssh nodeX "ls -al /scratch/"{% endhighlight %}